 ADVENTURE | FOOD | FUN | HISTORY

-North-East Victoria and the Southern Riverina region of New South Wales is Australia's premier inland playground, offering adventure, food, fun and plenty of history for every age group
+North-East Victoria and the Southern Riverina region of New South Wales is Australia's premier inland playground, offering adventure, fine wine and food, fun and plenty of history for every age group

 When adventure calls, we have the answer

 NORTH-EAST Victoria and the Southern Riverina region of New South Wales is Australia’s greatest inland playground.

 It is a fact.

 History, High Country, rivers, lakes, valleys, wine and gourmet regions, agriculture, interesting villages, towns and cities, this stunning corner of the country has all the things to do to make your life or visit just that more special.